SherG/tester1/site/content/_index.md

   heading: '"Outstanding"'
   text: >-
     That's how long-term client Anne Moscona, M.D., describes our fitness program.
-We have over 20 years of experience and a 5-star rating from our clients.
+We have 20+ years of experience and a 5-star rating from our clients.
 products:
   - image: img/illustrations-coffee.svg